connorjward/perplex-aspect/README.md

 	set Additional shared libraries = /path/to/libphaseinfo.so
 	...

-A basic example implementation of the plugin can be found in `data/aspect-prm-files/example.prm`.

-The input parameters enabled by this shared library are explained in more detail [here](https://github.com/cward97/perplex-aspect/wiki/ASPECT-input-parameters).
+The plugin-specific input parameters can then be specified in the rest of the file.
+These are explained in more detail [here](https://github.com/cward97/perplex-aspect/wiki/ASPECT-input-parameters).

-## Testing
+## Cookbooks

-To compile the code with tests enabled, the `PERPLEX_BUILD_TESTING` and `PHASEINFO_BUILD_TESTING` options have to be set to `ON` (default is `OFF`).
-The tests may then be run with CTest.
-For example:

-	cmake -DAspect_DIR=/path/to/aspect \
-	      -DPERPLEX_BUILD_TESTING=ON -DPHASEINFO_BUILD_TESTING=ON \
-	      ..
+Example parameter files may be found in the `cookbooks` directory.
+The most straightforward way to run them is to execute the following commands:

+	cd build
-	make -j<N>
+	make setup_cookbooks
-	ctest
+	cd ../cookbooks
+	./aspect parameter-file.prm

 ## Project layout

+	cookbooks/	example parameter files
-	data/		ASPECT parameter files and Perple_X data files perplex/	Perple_X wrapper
+	data/perplex	Perple_X data files
-	  extern/	Perple_X source code
-	  include/	public header files
-	  src/		source code
-	  test/		unit tests
-	phaseinfo/	ASPECT plugin
-	  src/		source code
+	source/		source code